BradleyChatha/jcli/README.md

 }
 ```

-To start off, we create the fairly self-explanatory `openReadOnly` function which looks exactly like an `@ArgBinderFunc`, except it doesn't have the UDA attached to it.
+To start off, we create the fairly self-explanatory `openReadOnly` function which looks exactly like an `@Binder`, except it doesn't have the UDA attached to it.

 Next, we attach `@ArgBindWith!openReadOnly` onto our `source` argument.
 This tells JCLI to use our `openReadOnly` function as this argument's binder.